devinit/ug-district-datahub/README.md

 | PORT | SSH port |

 We advise against using the root user to run the deployment.
 Set up a second user that will be used to run the update.
 Make sure the second user has permissions to spin up docker containers.
 Refer to the third option listed here - https://phoenixnap.com/kb/docker-permission-denied.
 Also, use nvm to install node `>=16 <17`.

+## Analytics
+This was setup for the dashboard pages.
+Nextcloud does not work with google analytics out of the box.
+The account information can be found on Edwin's APHRC handover notes.